-More about: Versailles Day Trip from Paris
+More about: Versailles Day Trips from Paris

 To enter the Palace of Versailles is to enter another world.
 All those period films we have seen about Louis XIV, Marie Antoinette or Louis XVI are condensed in the richness of its rooms and the beauty of its gardens.